charlesportwoodii/yii2-api/docs/api/Authentication.md

 The `refresh_token` is a special token that enables the client to extend their sessions past the `expires_at` time.
 More information about how to refresh your tokens can be found in the relevant documentation for the refresh endpoint `/api/v1/user/refresh`.

 The `ikm` parameter is the `Initial Key Material` which is used to seed the Hash-Based Key Derivation Function (HKDF), which is used to generate your `Authorization` headers (more information below).
 This value is 32 random bytes, base64 encoded.
 On your client you _must_ base64 decode this value to work with it within HKDF.

+The `signing` element is a 32 byte `libsodium` signature public key, which can be used to decrypt responses.
+While the `hash` element is a unique ID you can use to reference a specific cryptographic key on the API for `application/json+25519` requests.

 ## Making Authentication Requests